 \section{Visualizing and Understanding Implicit Neural Representations}

 We start our journey into the geometry of DNs by looking at implicit neural representations (INRs).
-INRs are pervasive in applications like 3D view synthesis \cite{mildenhall2021nerf} and inverse problems \cite{sun2021coil}, where multi-layer perceptrons are trained to produce a continuous mapping from signal coordinates to the value of the signal at those coordinates.
-While most state-of-the-art implicit representations require training a single large MLP (parameters in millions) not much has been explored theoretically \cite{yuce2022structured}.
-For example, while ReLU MLPs were primarily used in NeRF \cite{mildenhall2020nerf}- one of the most popular INR applications- the current practice has moved towards using periodic encodings of the input coordinates and following up with a ReLU-MLP.
-In this section, we look at the effect of periodic encodings, visualize the geometry of the regions learned by these methods and in the process provide qualitative validation for SplineCam.
+INRs are generally multi-layer perceptrons (MLPs) that are trained to produce a continuous mapping from 1D/2D/3D signal coordinates to the intensity of the signal at those coordinates.
+They are pervasive in applications like 3D view synthesis \cite{mildenhall2021nerf} and inverse problems \cite{sun2021coil}.
+The low input dimensionality, and interpretability of ground truth functions make INRs a good setting to qualitatively validate SplineCam.
+There also exists a lack of theoretical understanding for current INR practices \cite{yuce2022structured}.
+For example, while ReLU MLPs were primarily used in NeRF \cite{mildenhall2020nerf}- one of the most popular INR applications- the current practice has moved towards using periodic activations to encode of the input coordinates and following up with a ReLU MLP.
+In this section, we look at the effect of periodic encodings and visualize the geometry of the regions learned by INRs.

-\subsection{Decision Boundary of Signed Distance Functions}
+\subsection{Decision Boundary of Signed Distance \\ Functions}

-A signed distance function is an implicit continuous representation of a surface or boundary, that outputs the distance of an input from the boundary represented by the function.
-The zero level set of a signed distance function (SDF) therefore denotes the surface or boundary of the function.
+A signed distance function (SDF) is an implicit continuous representation of a surface or boundary; the output of an SDF is the signed distance of an input from the boundary represented by the function.
+The zero level set of an SDF therefore denotes the surface or boundary of the function.
 Training an INR as a signed distance function is essentially a regression task, where a ground truth distance field is fit by the model to implicitly learn a continuous boundary.
-We train a 2D and 3D SDF and visualize the analytical zero level set, à la decision boundary, using our method, and visualize the spline partitioning learned by the functions in Fig.~\ref{fig:sdf2d} and Fig.~\ref{fig:sdf3d}.
+We train a 2D and 3D SDF and visualize the analytical zero level set, à la decision boundary, using our method, and provide the spline partitioning learned by the functions in Fig.~\ref{fig:sdf3d} and Fig.~\ref{fig:sdf2d}.